maestrooo/metaobject-repository/README.md

 }
 ```

-When creating an empty object, the `system` will be set to null, as it has not yet been saved to Shopify.
-This can be used to differentiate an
+When creating an empty object, the `system` will have all its properties set to null, as it has not yet been saved to Shopify.
+This can be used to differentiate an object that has been persisted yet with an object that has not.

-object that has been persisted yet with an object that has not.
+You can optionally pass the `defaultPublishableStatus` setting for publishable metaobject to set the default status.

 > If you are using the `populate` param on the find* methods, then the type won't match, for now I don't know what would be the best solution to
 solve this issue.